sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 You must manually update custom workbook themes to change the primary color to the new default blue.

+### Search results improvements
+Sigma has been making lots of improvements to the search result rankings over the last few months to make your search experience even better!
+Sometimes it’s difficult to notice search improvements since they’re typically released incrementally over time, but we want to let you know that we are constantly improving your Sigma experience.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->